MBB-team/VBA-toolbox/_wiki/Structure-of-VBA's-generative-model.md

 ### Static models

-Note that the above class of generative models encompasses static models, i.e. models without hidden states (nor evolution parameters):
+Note that the above class of generative models encompasses static models, i.e. models without hidden states (nor evolution parameters).
+In other words, static models simply reduce to a (possibly nonlinear) observation function, i.e.:

+\\[y=g(\phi)+\epsilon\\]

+where the observation mapping $$g$$ has no notion of "hidden states".

+The ensuing graphical model is depicted below:

 ![]({{ site.baseurl }}/images/wiki/graph_static_models.png)

-> This simpler structure is closer to, e.g., decision making models, whereby subject do not engage in learning.
+> In VBA, static models arise if you don't specify any evolution function.
+This simpler structure is closer to, e.g., decision making models, whereby subject do not engage in learning.
 In other terms, there is no need for a temporal structure in decision making models, because there is (typically) no trial-by-trial spillover effect to model...